HaikuTeam/animator/QA.md

 I can move, rotate, scale element, undo, redo
-I can copy an element, paste it, move it, undo, undo, redo I can cut an element, paste it, delete it, undo, undo, redo I can zMoveToBack, zMoveToFront, zMoveBackward, etc., undo, redo I can delete keyframe, undo, redo
+I can copy an element, paste it, move it, undo, undo, redo I can cut an element, paste it, delete it, undo, undo, redo I can zMoveToBack, zMoveToFront, zMoveBackward, etc., undo, redo when the scrubber is at zero I can use Bring to Front, Backward, and friends when the scrubber is not at zero I can delete keyframe, undo, redo
 I can create keyframe, undo, redo
 I can move keyframes across multiple rows, undo